 Book Order: Chronological

-Complete?: No, Steal the Moon, will be published in June 2016
+Complete?: No, Steal the Moon, is to be published

 Genre: New Adult, Romance, Contemporary